 Beginning in March 2020, the rapid spread of COVID-19, along with government-mandated restrictions on travel, required stay-in-place orders, and other social distancing measures, resulted in a drastic decline in near-term air travel demand in the United States, and caused reductions in revenues and income levels as compared to corresponding pre-pandemic periods.
-The decline in demand for air travel has had a material adverse effect on the Company's business and results of operations for the three and six months ended June 30, 2021 and the comparable prior year periods.
-Although the Company has seen significant recovery of demand through the quarter ended June 30, 2021, the Company is unable to predict the future spread of COVID-19, including future variants of the virus including the most recent Delta variant, as well as efficacy and adherence rates of vaccines and the resulting measures that may be introduced by governments or other parties and what impact they may have on the demand for air travel.
+The decline in demand for air travel has had a material adverse effect on the Company's business and results of operations for the three and nine months ended September 30, 2021 and the comparable prior year periods.
+Although the Company has seen significant recovery of demand through the quarter ended September 30, 2021 as compared to the corresponding prior year period, the Company is unable to predict the future spread of COVID-19, including future variants of the virus such as the recent Delta variant, as well as efficacy and adherence rates of vaccines and related boosters and the resulting measures that may be introduced by governments or other parties and what impact those measures may have on the demand for air travel.

 Beginning in December 2020, the Food and Drug Administration issued emergency use authorizations for various vaccines for COVID-19.
-As the vaccines continue to be distributed, administered and made available to a broader range of the population, confidence in travel has increased, particularly in the domestic leisure market on which the Company's business is focused.
-While the Company has experienced a 72% increase in passenger volumes as well as a meaningful increase in bookings during the quarter ended June 30, 2021 as compared to the first quarter of 2021, the Company continues to closely monitor the COVID-19 pandemic and the need to adjust capacity and deploy other operational and cost-control measures as necessary to preserve short-term liquidity needs and ensure long-term viability of the Company and its strategies.
+Widespread distribution of the vaccines has led to increased confidence in travel, particularly in the domestic leisure market on which the Company's business is focused.
+While the Company has experienced a meaningful increase in passenger volumes as well as bookings since the vaccines became widely available, demand recovery slowed during the second half of the quarter ending September 30, 2021, due to the rise in cases from the Delta variant.
+The Company continues to closely monitor the COVID-19 pandemic and the need to adjust capacity and deploy other operational and cost-control measures as necessary to preserve short-term liquidity needs and ensure long-term viability of the Company and its strategies.
 Any anticipated adjustments to capacity and other cost savings initiatives implemented by the Company may vary from actual demand and capacity needs.

 The Company continues to monitor covenant compliance with various parties, including, but not limited to, its lenders and credit card processors.
-As of June 30, 2021 and through the date of this report, the Company is in compliance with all of its covenants, except the Company has obtained a waiver of relief for the covenant provisions through the fourth quarter of 2021 related to one of its credit card processors that represents less than 10% of total revenues, which may require future waivers or an amendment to the existing covenants to reflect any additional COVID-19 pandemic impacts.
+As of September 30, 2021 and through the date of this report, the Company is in compliance with all of its covenants, except the Company has obtained a waiver of relief for the covenant provisions through the fourth quarter of 2021 related to one of its credit card processors that represents less than 10% of total revenues, which may require future waivers or an amendment to the existing covenants to reflect any additional COVID-19 pandemic impacts.